 Ruin bars ("romkocsma" in Hungarian) are central to Budapest's contemporary culture, lending a unique feature to the city’s nightlife.
-They first emerged in the early 2000’s as places offering dirt cheap drinks inside the open-air courtyards of pre-war dilapidated buildings.
-They are primarily found within the historic Jewish Quarter (inner part of District 7), as this area was a fertile ground of abandonment and desolation, lingering from the 1944-45 Nazi forceful removal of Hungarian Jews and subsequent decline of the neighborhood.
+They first emerged in the early aughts as places offering dirt-cheap drinks inside the open-air courtyards of dilapidated, pre-war buildings.
+Ruin bars are primarily found within the historic Jewish Quarter (the inner part of District 7), as this area was a fertile ground of abandonment following the 1944-45 Nazi occupation of Budapest and subsequent decades-long decline of the neighborhood.

-As the romkocsma phenomenon gradually grew in popularity, individual owners responded by filling their spaces with second-hand furniture to accommodate an increasing number of guests.
-This resulted in a family of eclectic interiors, where nothing matches but everything belongs.
+As ruin bars became popular, individual owners responded by filling their spaces with second-hand furniture to accommodate an increasing number of guests.
+This resulted in a family of wildly eclectic interiors, where nothing matched but everything belonged.

-Although ruin bars have both detractors and potential downsides (for example increased noise levels and littering are sources of frustration for people who live nearby), they have carved out a highly successful niche within Budapest.
-Alternatively, ruin bars can benefit neighborhoods by putting old, often unused buildings back to use and revitalizing neighborhoods with an influx of young people.
+Although ruin bars have both detractors and downsides—for example increased noise levels and littering are sources of frustration for people who live nearby—they have carved out a successful niche within Budapest.
+Alternatively, they can benefit neighborhoods by putting old, often vacant buildings back to use and revitalizing neighborhoods with an influx of young people.

-Szimpla Kert was a pioneer of Budapest’s ruin bar scene as we know it today.
-Opened in 2004 by a group of college students, it’s founding philosophy remains constant: to provide an open space for anyone and everyone to enjoy.
-Today Szimpla Kert hardly resembles the modest bar of its infancy, now it's one of Budapest’s key tourist attractions and draws large crowds of visitors.
-During peak hours, the crowd consists almost entirely of tourists, nonetheless it's worth a visit.
-Szimpla Kert is exemplary of fostering the local community.
+Szimpla Kert pioneered Budapest’s ruin bar scene as we know it today.
+A group of creatively minded college students opened it in 2004 with a founding philosophy that still holds true: provide an open space for anyone and everyone to enjoy.
+Today Szimpla hardly resembles the modest bar of its infancy—it's one of Budapest’s main tourist attractions, drawing a crowd that consists almost entirely of tourists.
+Nonetheless, it's worth a visit for the experience.
+Szimpla is exemplary of fostering the local community.
 They regularly give platform to up-and-coming local bands, and every Sunday morning the space transform to a farmer's market run by suburban farmers.

-One note of caution: don’t be the one who is fooled by ruin bar copycats.
-As with any naturally occurring alternative scene, sanitized, less gritty options have steadily flowered as the charm of ruin bars spreads deeper into to the mainstream culture.
-Trust your instincts: if the ruined look and mixed furniture aesthetic feels too perfect, you will know that it's time to move on.
+One final note of caution: don’t be the one who is fooled by ruin bar copycats.
+As with any naturally occurring alternative scene, sanitized, less gritty options have flowered as the charm of ruin bars spreads into the mainstream.
+Trust your instincts: if the furnishings feel too perfect and the prices too high, you will know it's time to move on.